 Equity investments is a risky affair for sure.
 But if you buy fundamentally strong businesses and remain invested for the long term, no other asset class can match the returns made through equities.
 Need sound advice on which stocks to invest in?
 Click here.

-In addition to wealth creation, long term investments help you save on taxes.
+In addition to wealth creation to Achieve Financial Freedom, long term investments help you save on taxes.
 Gains from equity investments fall under capital gains.
 Short term capital gains i.e. profit booked within a year is taxed at 15%.
 On the other hand, Long term capital gains (LTCG) i.e. profit realized in >1 year, are taxed at 10%.

 The plus point is, under section 112A, LTCG of Rs.
 1 Lakh from equity and equity mutual fund are tax free in a financial year.
 The tax is calculated only on the amount you earn above the exemption limit of Rs.
 1 Lakh.